cartheur/hp5480a/controller/README.md

 RPi I/O pins are 3.3V.
 Output pins from an RPi can directly drive TTL inputs, apparently safely.

-* `High` `Low` is detected on falling or rising edge, just putting 1v doesn't produce and edge so to speak and may be inconsistent.
+* `HIGH-LOW` is detected on falling or rising edge, just putting 1v doesn't produce and edge so to speak and may be inconsistent.
 * The `GPIO` inputs are floating on boot but then usually Pulled Down by default when everything is loaded up, so technically applying 1v will produce a rising edge and trigger the `HIGH` Input value.
 * If the `GPIO` is already pulled up or has an voltage of ~3.3v, falling from 3.3v to 1v produces a falling edge and produces a `LOW`.
 So you can see how 1v can be `HIGH` and `LOW` because its based on the Rising or Falling Edges.
 * This is useful for high frequency communications where the signal will rapidly change between the thresholds you mention but only edges will determine the actual value.
 This is why its called a Digital Input.